morey-tech/morey-tech/docs/_posts/2023-12-07-Why-I-Hate-Mac-Linux-Teleprompter-Setup.md.md

 I thought to myself, I bet I can do this on Linux with very little effort.
 A quick Google search confirmed as much.
 So, this final straw with the teleprompter pushed me back to using Linux for my desktop environment and recording videos.
 With Linux, I can have the level of control I need without relying on purchasing software to solve every problem.

-I suppose the irony is that I used a $1,500 PC I had in my closet to solve a problem that I could’ve half solved for $20.
+I suppose the irony is that I used a $1,500 PC I had in my closet to solve a problem that I could’ve solved for $20.

 # The Setup